telliott99/MySwift2/chapter8/framework.rst

 .. image:: /figures/framework/problem.png
    :scale: 100 %

 So it looks like everything MyApp depends on the copy of the framework that is in ``~/Library/Frameworks/Speaker.framework`` as expected.
+Move the framework back to the right place and confirm that it starts working again.